What is a League?

 *varies from centre to centre, so please check with your local centre

-As stated in Rule 302 on League Management, every bowling league will have a Constitution and set of rules that provide for the league’s regular activities.
+As stated in Rule 302 on League Management, every bowling league will have a set of rules that provide for the league’s regular activities.

 The league, at its formation meeting, should carefully consider all the variables and options available to ensure a sound basis for, a well-run and enjoyable competition.